srid/srid/content/Projects/Ema/Composability and generic routes in Ema 0.8.md

 You can view the full code for this pattern [here](https://github.com/srid/emanima/pull/2).
 See the "Multi" and "MultiRoute" [examples](https://github.com/EmaApps/ema/tree/master/src/Ema/Example) in Ema source tree.

+## Real-world example

+See https://github.com/fpindia/fpindia-site for a real-world example that uses Ema 0.8.
+There are more [here](https://ema.srid.ca/examples).

 ## Credits

 I greatly appreciate feedback and contributions from the following people in enabling this release: